 The purchase order workflow varies with the organization’s structure and business requirements.
 Designing a PO system requires a good understanding of the process workflow and related tasks.
 The procurement team will be able to effectively identify the gaps and bottlenecks in the process workflow after mapping the existing process.

 Creating the new process workflow:

 The new process workflow is created so that the gaps, redundancies, and bottlenecks are eliminated, and the workflow is more streamlined and optimized.
-Based on the purchase process in the company, the new workflow can either gather data, allow stakeholders to review the form or approve the form.
+Based on the purchase process in the company, the new workflow can either gather data, and allow stakeholders to review the form, or approve the form.
 Workflows created for approval can include automated alerts or notifications that are sent to approvers for timely review and approval of the POs.

 Defining the permissions and roles:

 Depending on the role played by the stakeholder in the purchase process, access permissions need to be set in the workflow.
 Visibility and access to important and confidential purchase data are provided based on the role played by the stakeholder.
 The person who initiates the purchase order needs permission to input purchase order details, managers require permission to review and approve the PO.

 Before implementing the automated purchase order system for small businesses, it is important to appraise and train the procurement team on the new workflow.
 Ideally, small-scale implementation of the workflow helps review and assess the performance before implementing on a large scale.
 Once testing is done, based on the feedback and performance review the new workflow can be implemented for the entire process.

 Performance of the new workflow can be measured using procurement KPIs.
 Based on the KPI data, the workflow can be modified and improved wherever required.